Who divided the Bible

-As for the verses, one Jewish teacher, Mordecai Nathan, divided the Hebrew Old Testament into chapters in 1445.
-Later he and a scholar named Athias divided the Old Testament into verses in 1448.
-The system we see commonly today was put into place by Robert Estienne, or Stephanus who used the numbered verse system when printing the Bible in 1555 or 1551.
-Since the time of the Geneva Bible version (an English version published in Paris, 1560), which preceded the famous King James Version, nearly all Bible versions have used this same numbering system.
+As for the verses, one Jewish teacher, Mordecai Nathan, divided the Old Testament manuscripts, written in Hebrew, beginning in 1445 A.D.
+At a later date, in 1448 A.D., Mordecai and Athias (a scholar) parsed Old Testament verses.
+The system we see today was put into place by Robert Estienne, or Stephanus who used the numbered verse system when printing the Bible in 1555 or 1551.
+Since the time of the Geneva translation (an English version published in Paris, 1560), which preceded the famous King James Version, nearly all Bible versions have used this same numbering system.

-Most of the time, the numbering system works well for helping people look up Bible citations.
-Sometimes, however, the verses aren't well divided and this can mislead readers.
-An interesting case appears in Revelation 20:5:
+Most of the time, the numbering system works well for helping people look up scriptures.
+Sometimes, however, the verses are not well divided and this can mislead readers.
+An interesting case appears in the book of Revelation chapter 20.

 "But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection."
-(Revelation 20:5, NKJV throughout)
+(Revelation 20:5)